yaph/threaddit/README.md

-threaddit
+Threaddit
 =========

-Reddit Bots to collect data from individual threads
+Reddit Bots to collect data from individual threads.